dictation-toolbox/natlink/readme.md

 The folder NatlinkSource, which contains all the C++ code, is for generating an in-process [Component Object Model (COM)](https://docs.microsoft.com/en-us/windows/win32/com/component-object-model--com--portal) server.
-The output is natlink.pyd (a .pyd is essentially a .dll that is also a python module).
+The output is `natlink.pyd` (a .pyd is essentially a .dll that is also a python module).
-The natlink.pyd can be used both as a COM server or just as a plain python package.
+The `natlink.pyd` can be used both as a COM server or just as a plain python package.
-When Dragon starts, it will start natlink.pyd, which does some setup and quickly passes things off to the Python side by importing natlinkmain.py.
+When Dragon starts, it will start natlink.pyd, which does some setup and quickly passes things off to the Python side by importing `natlinkmain.py`.
+*NOTE: Currently, a version tested for v.
+14 and 15 is provided.*
-A different version of natlink.pyd is compiled for each supported version of Python.
+(A different version of `natlink.pyd` is compiled for each supported version of Python. )
 #### Compilation
-To compile, run the CMakeLists.txt file from Visual Studio after selecting the desired Python.
+To compile, run the `CMakeLists.txt` file from Visual Studio after selecting the desired Python.
+Or, use Visual Studio Code CMake extension.
+First configure for a compiler version, known as a kit.
+It must be specified (by suffix) to force crosscompilation from amd64 to x86, that is from 64-bit to 32-bit.
+This is a CMAKE configuration setting.

+After configuration, the build system is generated in the  `build` directory created as the only thing that's changed in the source directoy.
+At this point, `build` contains all information that relates to the actual build process, such as choice of compilers, build flags, settings configured by CMAKE, and of course the Visual Studio project files.
+Now, the build can be initated after choosing the 'Debug' variant.
+The 'Debug' subdirectories in the build tree will be populated by object code and the Python code that is to be part of the installation.
+Also, the installer phase of the build wraps everything up in the distributable executable.

-CMake settings for different versions of Python are included in CMakeSettings.json.
+CMake settings for different versions of Python are included in `CMakeSettings.json`.
-You must be compiling in 32-bit release mode with debug info using the Microsoft Visual C++ compiler.

 You must have the corresponding Python (and it must be 32 bit) already installed on your system.
-Output will appear under out\\build\\\[PythonVersion\]\\NatlinkSource.

 ## Main (Python)
 The Python layer is found in MacroSystem\\core.